PlasmaPHP/driver-mysql/README.md

 If known at driver method call time, the driver will throw a `LogicException`, or postpone it and reject the promise with a `LogicException`.

+# Compression

+By default packet compression is enabled and all packets equal to or larger than 50 bytes are automatically compressed (as long as zlib is available).
+This can be disabled using the `compression.enable` flag.

 # Server OK Response Messages
 The driver exposes every OK response message packet of the server through a Plasma Client event called `serverOkMessage`.
 The argument is an instance of `Messages\OkResponseMessage`.